daboross/pb-async/README.md

 ### Maintenance Status

-`pb-async` is a hobby library maintained by @daboross.
-I intend to maintain the project into the future and upate to any future versions of `tokio`, `hyper` and the PushBullet API.
+`pb-async` is a hobby library.
+I intend to maintain the project and update for any future versions of `tokio`, `hyper` and the PushBullet API.

-However, I will not be implementing new features.
-I'll review and include Pull Requests for new functionality, but will not work on any of it myself.
+I will not, however, be implementing new features.
+Pull Requests will be appreciated, reviewed and accepted, but I have no other plans to further this library.

 ### Contributing

 Contributions are welcome.

-See [CONTRIBUTING](./CONTRIBUTING.md) for technical information on contributing.
+See [CONTRIBUTING](./CONTRIBUTING.md) for more information.

 [Rust]: https://www.rust-lang.org/
 [PushBullet v2 API]: https://docs.pushbullet.com